The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Wood County?

-Wood County, Wisconsin has 8 public high schools, along with 5 middle schools and 16 elementary schools.
+Wood County, Wisconsin has 8 public high schools, serving approximately 3,622 students.

 What is the largest school district in Wood County?